-Notices.
+11. Notices.
 All notices, requests, consents and demands hereunder shall be in writing and shall be deemed received if sent to the address specified below the signatures of the respective parties hereto (a) on the day received if served by hand, (ii) on the next business day if served by facsimile transmission when sender has machine confirmation that facsimile was transmitted to the correct fax number, (c) four business days after mailing if sent by certified, first-class mail, return receipt requested, and (d) on the day received if served by overnight express delivery.
 Any party may change any address to which notice is to be given to it by giving notice as provided herein.

-Arbitration.
-Except as provided in Section 12 below, any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (collectively, the "Claims") shall be resolved by binding arbitration.
+12. Arbitration.
+Except as provided in Section 13 below, any claim, counterclaim, demand, cause of action, dispute, and controversy arising out of or relating to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach thereof, or in any way relating to the subject matter of this Agreement, involving the parties and/or their respective representatives (collectively, the "Claims") shall be resolved by binding arbitration.
 Arbitration shall be governed by the Federal Arbitration Act and conducted in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
 The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto shall be decided by the arbitrators.
 In deciding the substance of the Claims, the arbitrators shall refer to the governing law.
 It is agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the parties hereby waiving their right, if any, to recover any such damages.
 The arbitration proceeding shall be conducted with alternating sessions in the home office of the Beneficiary and the Company.
 Within thirty days of the notice of initiation of the arbitration procedure, each of ENA and ET Gas shall select one arbitrator.
 The two arbitrators shall select a third arbitrator.
-The third arbitrator shall be a person who has over eight years professional experience in [shouldn’t the arbitrators have experience relative to valuing, trading and managing interstate pipeline transporation capacity?]and does not have a direct or indirect interest in any party or the subject matter of the arbitration.
+The third arbitrator shall be a person who has over eight years professional experience in over-the-counter derivative products and who has not previously been employed by any party and does not have a direct or indirect interest in any party or the subject matter of the arbitration.
 The two party-appointed arbitrators shall not have had prior relationships with any party.
 To the fullest extent permitted by law, any arbitration proceeding and the arbitrators' award shall be maintained in confidence by the parties.

-Right to Specific Performance.
+13. Right to Specific Performance.
 Notwithstanding Section 12 to the contrary, either party shall be entitled to specific performance or other equitable relief in any court of competent jurisdiction in order to exercise their respective rights with respect to the Pipeline Capacity in accordance with the terms of this Agreement.